 c) NO BALL shall be called for a full toss delivery above waist height.

 d) WIDE shall be called should a ball passing wide of the striker be not within reach to enable the striker to hit it with the bat by means of a normal cricket stroke.

 A batter must retire immediately upon attaining a score of forty (40) runs, and may not bat again in that innings.
 Batters can retire before scoring 40 runs and can resume their innings once all listed batsmen have batted.
 Returning batters shall return in the order of retirement until all 10 wickets have fallen.

 Should no official umpire(s) be available, both captains shall provide non-official umpires.

 11. Modification to Rules:

-With the agreement of both Captains prior to the commencement of play, any aspect of playing conditions may be modified other than the rule a batsman may not score more than 40 runs or a bowler bowl more than 8 overs in an innings.
+With the agreement of both Captains prior to the commencement of play, any aspect of playing conditions may be modified other than the rule a batter may not score more than 40 runs or a bowler may not bowl more than 8 overs in an innings.

 The boundary of a playing oval shall be a maximum 50 metre half circle as measured from the stumps at both ends of the pitch and then connected by a straight line on the off and on sides of the wicket.